nibble-club/nibble/ops/README.md

 This configures the `nibble-bootstrap` profile.

 Then move to the correct account directory, and start in the `bootstrap` directory.
 There, run the `make local-plan` command, then `make local`, which should run Terraform.
 This will create the Terraform backend (S3 bucket and DynamoDB table).
-It will give you the name of the bucket and tables; save those values, they will be useful for putting in the `local-dev-env` files in `backend`.
+It will give you the name of the bucket and tables; save those values, they will be useful for putting in the `local-dev-env` files.
 This should only happen once!

 Next move to the `access` directory.
 Set environment variables with your desired region (for the backend) and profile (should be `nibble-bootstrap`), and run `make init`.
 Then run `make plan` and `make apply` there.
 This will set up the appropriate policies as well as a permissions boundary.
 Ideally you will only ever need to run this once.